ai-chem/Syk_inhibitors/README.md

 **Immune thrombocytopenia**, a rare autoimmune disorder, is one condition where new Syk inhibitors are particularly needed.
 Despite the development of several Syk inhibitors, including the approved drug Fostamatinib, challenges persist in achieving optimal efficacy and safety profiles.

 To address these challenges, computational methods and machine learning approaches have been increasingly utilized in drug discovery.
-While previous studies have employed virtual screening, pharmacophore modeling, and molecular docking to identify potential Syk inhibitors, this study introduces a novel approach using generative models based on reinforcement learning.
-The FREED++ deep reinforcement learning method is used to generate new candidate structures, with machine learning methods employed to evaluate promising molecules.
-This innovative approach not only applies state-of-the-art generative models to Syk inhibitor design but also demonstrates a methodology for adapting generative algorithms to design inhibitors against specific therapeutic targets.
+This study introduces a novel approach using generative models based on reinforcement learning to obtain novel Syk inhibitors molecules.
+Moreover our approach demonstrates a methodology for adapting generative algorithms to design inhibitors against specific therapeutic targets.

 # Project implementation